 There is an African proverb - "we desire to pass on two things to our children; the first is roots and the second is wings" and this is the mission with rescuing orphans, to give them confidence in their roots whilst fostering independence so they can live life fully as wild adults.
 To facilitate this, conservation projects need to have structured rehabilitation programs that allow the orphans to navigate the journey to wild living whilst still under the keepers protection and guidance until they are ready to fly the nest.

-Poaching of high value products such as elephant tusks and rhino horn is still a significant threat.
+Poaching of high value products such as elephant tusks and rhino horn is still an on-going crisis worth $20 billion.
 Poachers will use poisoned arrows, guns and spears to target animals leading to a cruel, slow and agonising death.
-At the start of 1900's Africa had 10 million elephants, by 1970 it had reduced to 1.3 million and today just over 400,000 with 20,000 still being slaughtered each year.
+At the start of 1900's Africa had 10 million elephants, by 1970 it had reduced to 1.3 million and today just over 500,000 with 20,000 still being slaughtered each year.
 A sad and familiar story for rhinos reducing from 500,000 to 70,000 with just over 22,000 today.
 Many other species are in serious decline and threatened with extinction.

 The growing trade of bush meat poaching, fuelled by poverty and food insecurity is also of grave concern.
 Poachers use indiscriminate snare traps as they are inexpensive.
 Snares form a deadly noose around the animals neck or leg, causing sever injury, slow suffering and excruciating pain.
 If an animal caught in a snare is not found and treated by a mobile vet unit it can be days or weeks before they succumb to their injuries.
 If they are able to survive they are left with permanent, life changing injuries.
 This form of poaching is also of deep worry for biodiversity conservation.

 To defend against poaching projects include air, foot and canine patrols.
-Work includes removal of threats such as snares, seizure of weapons, arresting poachers and alerting teams of animals in need.
+Work includes removal of threats such as snares, seizure of weapons, arresting poachers, alerting teams of animals in need and assisting with prosecutions.

 Wildlife conservation is greatly supported with patrols by bush planes and helicopters.
 Pilots gain an essential aerial perspective for monitoring vast, often impassable areas which significantly enhances anti-poaching efforts, wildlife management and ecological monitoring.

 They play a key role in anti-poaching and surveillance, conducting regular patrols to spot illegal activities such as poaching camps and human encroachment in protected areas.
-The rapid response time of the aircraft helps to disrupt poacher activity and guide ground rangers to precise locations of threats.
+The rapid response time of the aircraft helps to disrupt poacher activity together with guiding ground teams to precise locations of threats.

 Sky vets are of considerable importance to conservation efforts as they provide life-saving care for wildlife emergencies with aircrafts enabling rapid response and access to remote areas for treatment, relocation and rescue.